This post may contain affiliate links. For more information, read my disclosure policy.

 - Instead of the pumpkin flavor coffee creamer, you can use regular milk, half and half, or nondairy milk.

 - If you have any leftover topping, save it to make pumpkin spice muffins or french toast.

 - Use cinnamon rolls for an extra sweet twist!

-- If you can’t find the pumpkin spice creamer, try the sweet cream or French vanilla and add some pumpkin pie spice to the egg mixture.
+- Try the sweet cream or French vanilla and add some pumpkin pie spice to the egg mixture.

 Pumpkin Monkey Bread French Toast Casserole

 - 2 (16.3 ounce) cans refrigerated biscuits (such as Pillsbury Grands!)